1861 January 10th

 Florida Seceded

 Florida.
-The ordinance of secession is adopted at Tallahassee, by a vote of 62 to 7, and Florida became the third state to secede from the Union after South Carolina and Mississippi.
+The ordinance of secession was adopted at Tallahassee, by a vote of 62 to 7, and Florida became the third state to secede from the Union after South Carolina and Mississippi.

 Louisiana.
-The US Arsenal at Baton Rouge was seized by Louisiana State troops led by Militia Colonel Braxton Bragg and by order of Governor Thomas O Moore.
-The Arsenal contained 50,000 small arms, 4 howitzers, 20 heavy pieces of ordnance and 300 barrels of gunpowder.
+The US Arsenal at Baton Rouge was seized by the Louisiana State Militia led by Colonel Braxton Bragg and by order of Governor Thomas O Moore.
+The arsenal was established in 1826 as an arms depository and depot.
+The main arsenal building was built in 1829 and relinquished 50,000 small arms, 4 howitzers, 20 heavy pieces of ordnance and 300 barrels of gunpowder to the Confederacy.

 Massachusetts.
-Reinforcements intended for the garrison at Fort Pickens, Florida, departed from Boston harbour.
+Reinforcements intended for the garrison at Fort Pickens, Florida, departed from Boston harbour aboard the side-wheel steamship Vanderbilt.
+The 6th New York Infantry arrived at Santa Rosa Island on 26 Jun 1861.

 Mississippi.
 The state of Mississippi received Commissioners from other States and adopted several resolutions recognising South Carolina as a sovereign and independent state.